 Topical Silicone Dermal Filler - If you have indented or recessed scars or even ‘pock marks’ on your skin (e.g. old acne or chicken pox scars) a topical silicone dermal filler may be suitable for you, whatever your gender or skin tone.
 This easy to apply non-invasive skin camouflage technique evens out indented scars or recessed areas creating a natural, more even skin texture.

-Topical dermal filler can be used on the face or body and once applied is durable and waterproof, withstanding the rigors of a normal day or sporting activity and will stay in place until you wish to remove it (up to 36 hours).
+Topical dermal filler can be used on the face or body and once applied is durable and waterproof, withstanding the rigours of a normal day or sporting activity and will stay in place until you wish to remove it (up to 36 hours).
 Topical dermal fillers are compatible with your prescribed skin camouflage products and cosmetic make-up.

 Specialist Scar Massage - You may have been advised by your medical/healthcare practitioner to moisturise and massage your scars after your injury or surgery as it is now well accepted that this helps repair the skin and reduce scarring.